DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/paging.md

 ## Using Paging with Other Data Processing Plugins

-It's high likely that you will use paging features side by side with other features such as sorting, grouping, etc. In this case, you should be careful about the order in which the plugins appear inside the Grid container.
-The reason for that is quite obvious.
-Plugins are applied one by one in the order they appear.
-Let's imagine you are using paging and sorting together.
-If you put the `LocalSorting` plugin before the `LocalPaging` one,  data will be sorted and then paginated.
-Once you change the order, unsorted rows will be paginated and only the current page will be sorted after that.
+Paging features are often used side by side with other features such as sorting, grouping, etc. The order in which the plugins appear inside the Grid container is important because they are applied this order.
+If you are using paging and sorting together and you put the `LocalSorting` plugin before the `LocalPaging` one,  data is sorted and then paginated.
+Once you change the order, unsorted rows are paginated, and only the current page is sorted after that.